 The U.S. military’s attempt to articulate a doctrine of using money on the battlefield suggests an increase in the usual complex mixture of rewards and punishments and a blurred distinction between rewards and punishments.
 The desire to shift people’s loyalty with economic incentives is rarely analysed in conjunction with kinetic operations.
 The use of positive inducements in stability operations provides an opportunity for scholars to debate and evaluate the use of positive incentives as a tool to shape an adversary’s behavior.
 Unfortunately, data are difficult to acquire, even when unclassified.
 In response to Freedom of Information Act requests, U.S. Central Command’s Major General Terry Ferrell explained that “the unclassified portions, within the document being denied, is compiled information which is individually unclassified but should be classified because the compiled information reveals an additional association or relationship that meets the standards for classification under E.O.
 13526, section 1.7e, and is not otherwise revealed in the individual items of information.
 If disclosed, the information would reveal intelligence activities” (T. Ferrell, personal communication, June 24, 2017).
 Finally, conflict zones, or unstable areas, provide an interesting microcosm in which to study the effectiveness of economic incentives under conditions of limited or no regulations.
 In some respects, the lack of regulations within war zones represents an area comparable to the ideal conditions of a free market, because there are few regulations.
 Actors are attempting to influence targets through a combination of persuasion and coercion in flexible ways and adaptation takes place, as time unfolds and power and loyalties shift.

-Special thanks to Lucio Martino for his assistance on this chapter.
+Special thanks to Lucio Martino for his assistance on this article.

 Baldwin, D. A. (1971a).
 Inter-nation influence revisited.
 Journal of Conflict Resolution, 15(4), 471–486.Find this resource: